 The principle of Member States working together to promote the maintenance of international peace and security is enshrined in the UN Charter.
-The prevention, containment and management of conflicts therefore belongs to the core activities of the UN.
+The prevention, containment and management of conflicts is a core activity of the UN.

 Under the UN Charter, the Security Council has primary responsibility for the maintenance of international peace and security.

 Conflict prevention can take the form of political, diplomatic, humanitarian or institutional activities.
 The UN has often succeeded in neutralising tensions by agreeing on peaceful settlements.
-The Security Council, through Sanctions Committees, can also decide to exercise pressure on a State or entity which threatens the international security by taking enforcement measures (such as the freezing of assets of political elites or arms embargoes).
+The Security Council, through Sanctions Committees, can also decide to exercise pressure on a State or entity which threatens international security by taking enforcement measures (such as the freezing of assets of political elites or arms embargoes).

-In conflict and post-conflict areas around the world the UN has established field operations, named UN Peacekeeping Operations or blue-helmet missions.
-Since 1948, more than 70 peacekeeping missions have been deployed, of which there are 16 currently in place in countries such as the Democratic Republic of Congo and Haiti.
-The missions carry out different activities, depending on their mandates that have been issued by the UN Security Council, always carefully designed to respond to the needs of the country in conflict.
+In conflict and post-conflict areas around the world the UN has established field operations, known as UN Peacekeeping Operations or blue-helmet missions.
+Since 1948, more than 70 peacekeeping missions have been deployed, of which there are 14 currently in place in countries such as the Democratic Republic of Congo and Haiti.
+The missions carry out different activities, depending on their mandates that have been issued by the UN Security Council, always carefully designed to respond to the needs of the country or region in conflict.
 UN Member States contribute financial resources and police and military personnel which serve in these peacekeeping operations.
-The UN also focuses its attention on strengthening the transition between peacekeeping and peace building, in order to support the countries that emerge from conflict by elaborating strategies of post conflict recovery.
+The UN also focuses its attention on preventing conflict and on strengthening the transition from peacekeeping to peacebuilding, in order to support the countries that emerge from conflict by elaborating strategies of post conflict recovery.
 Such activities might include the guidance of an electoral process, capacity-building or rule of law assistance.
 The UN Peacebuilding Commission (PBC), an intergovernmental advisory body, focuses on the prevention of recurrence of conflict and supports peace efforts in countries emerging from conflict.
-Through its Country-Specific Configurations, the PBC is particularly active in Burundi, Guinea-Bissau, Guinée, Sierra Leone, Central African Republic and Liberia.
+Through its Country-Specific Configurations, the PBC is particularly active in Burundi, Guinea-Bissau, Guinea, Sierra Leone, Central African Republic and Liberia.